LaughingSun/cxx-regex-macros/README.md

-# cxx-regex-preprocessor
+# cxx-regex-macros
-Pre-preprocessor for c/c++ source and header files expands definitions into source code.
+A regex macro expander, or pre-preprocessor for c/c++ source and header files expands definitions into source code.

 # this is only a placeholder and has no released implementation YET.